PRITHVI01234/Student_Success_Network/README.md

 # Student Success Network

 Welcome to the Student Success Network, a platform designed to facilitate seamless communication and collaboration between students, advisors, and administrators.
+Our team has developed this project for the HumanAIze Hackathon, aiming to revolutionize educational technology with innovative AI solutions.
+The Student Success Network is more than just an educational tool; it's a comprehensive ecosystem designed to enhance the learning experience, making it richer, more engaging, and personalized for every student.

+Our mission is to place collaborative learning at the heart of education, utilizing cutting-edge AI to transform how students learn and interact with their mentors and peers.
+By fostering a supportive and interactive educational environment, we aim to help students unlock their full potential and achieve academic success.

 ![Project Image Placeholder](image.png)